appcircleio/appcircle-docusaurus/docs/account/my-organization/integrations/authentications/sso-providers-configuration/index.md

 #### Step 4: Download and Upload SAML Metadata

-Now, download the SAML metadata from Azure AD and upload it to Appcircle:
+Now, download the SAML metadata from Microsoft Entra ID and upload it to Appcircle:

-1. In the Azure AD portal, go to the **SAML Signing Certificate** section and download the **Federation Metadata XML** file.
+1. In the Azure portal, go to the **SAML Signing Certificate** section and download the **Federation Metadata XML** file.

 <Screenshot url="https://cdn.appcircle.io/docs/assets/azuressosettings5.png" />